-Toronto, Canada’s largest city and the capital of is probably one of my favourite cities in the world.
-The city was established in 1834 as York, and later renamed Toronto, it is the capital of its province, Ontario, as well as the fifth largest city in North America.
+Toronto, Canada’s largest city, is probably one of my favourite cities in the world.
+The city, which was established in 1834 as York, and later renamed Toronto, is the capital of its province, Ontario, as well as the fifth largest city in North America.
 Home to a very diverse group of people, with 50% of its residents being born outside of the country, Toronto is also one of the world’s most interesting cities.
 The world’s third largest tower, the CN Tower, dominates the city’s thriving skyline, while the world’s largest underground pedestrian system, the PATH, keeps the city bustling even beneath ground.
 I lived in Toronto for three years, and both sides of my family have lived in Toronto for a combined total of over eighty years, so I know a lot about the city.
 Therefore, in this post, I am going to be guiding you through where to stay, what to do, what to see, and how to get around Toronto.

 Transportation within Toronto is very convenient thanks to the Toronto Transit Commission (TTC).
 The TTC is made up of a network of subways, streetcars, and buses that allow you to easily get from one spot in Toronto to another in a short amount of time for a small amount of money.
 The system stretches throughout the entirety of the GTA (check out its map here), and it is affordable (check out more info on rates here), reliable, safe and considerably clean, unlike many of major city’s transportation systems.
 Instead of renting out a car, like I’d recommend doing in other cities, I would recommend either walking or relying on the TTC for your transportation needs while you’re visiting Toronto.